Appdynamics/websphere-message-broker-extension/README.md

 Metric Properties
 -----------------

-You may be seeing some metrics as an ever increasing counter.
-Sometimes that is helpful most of the times you may just want to see the change in that minute for a particular metric.
-We let you configure that in the config.yaml for each metric.
+You may see some metrics as an ever increasing counter.
+Sometimes that is helpful but most of the times you may just want to see the change in that minute for a particular metric.
+We let you configure that in the config.yml for each metric.

 for eg.